mbrunoviegas/crewmeister-front-end-coding-challenge/README.md

 ### Interface Usage

 1. To list all absences don't enter any id or date on input, just click on **List Absences**;
-2. Once you enter an userId and then enter any date, the userId filed will be reset or vice-versa;
+2. Once you enter an userId and then enter any date, the userId field will be reset or vice-versa;
 3. If you enter a nonexistent userId no absences will be showen;
-4. If you choose date interval, that don't exist any data, no absences will be showen.
+4. If you choose date interval, that don't exist any data, no absences will be showen;
+5. When you click on dowload button, it'll **always** download all absences.